Claude Code Plugins

 Type 3: Hybrid Queries

-Parse JSON.
-If clear matches → skip to Level 4.
+Parse the JSON output.
+If you find relevant matches → skip to Level 4 (present results).

 Level 2: Broader Search

-• Remove time filter: cc-conversation-search search "query" --json
+• Remove time constraints: cc-conversation-search search "terms" --json

 If matches found → skip to Level 4.